zaitsev85/message-from-space/source/message13.rst

 Interpretation
 --------------

-The operator defined in message 13, *lin*, is for converting numbers from a grid form into a linear-encoded form.
-The linear encoding appears to be a type of [Variable-length encoding](https://en.wikipedia.org/wiki/Variable-length_quantity), with the following form:
+The operator defined in this message, ``mod``, is for converting numbers from a grid form into a linear-encoded form.
+The linear encoding appears to be a type of `Variable-length encoding`_, with the following form:

-* Bits 0..1 define a positive or negative number [and signal width] via a high/low or low/high signal change:
+* Bits 0..1 define a positive or negative number (and signal width) via a high/low or low/high signal change:

   * 01: positive number
   * 10: negative number